Skip to main content

 Tailored Training Program

-• Didactic course work in regulatory sciences, research ethics, biostatistics, and/or specialty electives relating to topics of interest
+• Didactic course work in regulatory sciences, research ethics, biostatistics, patient/community engagement and/or specialty electives relating to topics of interest.

-• Attendance at career development seminars, pain conferences, and the NIH PURPOSE annual conference
+• Attendance at career development seminars, pain conferences, and the 3-day NIH PURPOSE Conference on Pain Education (required).

-• Presentation of research through local, national, and international events
+• Presentation of research through local, national, and international events, UM Pain Short Course (required).

-• Cross-disciplinary mentoring designed to assist with career development and the scholar’s research
+• Cross-disciplinary mentoring designed to assist with career development and research.

 Application Requirements

-• The HEAL K12 follows a 2-tier application process.
+• The HEAL K12 award follows a 2-tier application process.

 • Tier-1: 2-Page Letter of Intent